paritytech/txwrapper-core/README.md

 1. Ensure that your version of `npm` is 7 or above.
 Check with `npm --version` and, if needed, upgrade with `npm install -g npm` (which may need to be prefixed with `sudo` depending on the permissions set on your global `node_modules` folder). **If this is not true, an empty binary will be pushed on publish.**

+2. Checkout a branch `name-update-deps`.

+3. Make sure to update the resolutions inside of the `package.json` to match polkadot-js [here](https://github.com/polkadot-js/apps/blob/master/package.json).

-2. Checkout a branch `name-update-deps`, and ensure we have the latest polkadot-js dependencies by running the command below.
+4. Ensure we have the latest polkadot-js dependencies by running the command below.
 If all packages are already up to date you may skip to the "Publishing" section below.
 Note: what follows assumes `yarn` at version 2.4.2 or above.

     ```bash
     yarn up "@polkadot/*"
     yarn up "@polkadot/apps-config@beta"
+    yarn
     ```
-2. Next make sure to update the resolutions inside of the `package.json` to match polkadot-js [here](https://github.com/polkadot-js/apps/blob/master/package.json).

-3. Ensure there are no issues by running the following commands.
+5. Ensure there are no issues by running the following commands.
 If any type errors occur due to the updated dependencies, you may file an issue [here](https://github.com/paritytech/txwrapper-core/issues).

     ```bash
     yarn run build